polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 The updated `accumulator` value is stored on-chain.

-The randomess accumulated during epoch `N` will be used, at the start of the next epoch (`N+1`), as an input to compute the `NextEpochDescriptor` `randomness` element (see section 6.1).
+The randomness accumulated during epoch `N` will be used, at the start of the next epoch (`N+1`), as an input to compute the `NextEpochDescriptor` `randomness` element (see section 6.1).